 Bateson recalls that in the 1940s Yeadon took about £100 on the gate at 4d a time.
 The field was full every week and when the first team played away they ran two coaches from the White Swan pub filled with supporters.

 The 1948 side competed moderately well finishing in ninth place in the top section.
-The side contained a young Brian Close who finished 5th in the League’s Batting Averages with an average of 38.33.
+The side contained a young Brian Close, centreof team picture above, who finished fifth in the League’s Batting Averages with an average of 38.33.
 Slightly lower down was J C Rigg of Yeadon with an average of 27.00.

 Close was one of the most courageous cricketers of all time; fielding inches from the bat at short leg, and withstanding the famous bombardment of bouncers from Hall & Griffiths in the sixties series between England and the West Indians.
 He was a great captain leading Yorkshire through their glory years, and also revived an England side at the lowest ebb for years.
 He was a genuine all-rounder capable of performing the perfect double of a 1,000 runs & 100 wickets on two occasions.

 The left hander could bat in a crisis and also gain momentum for his team in a run chase with some audacious shots over the leg side boundary.
 He was a right arm `little seamer’ who would thrive if there was something in the wicket, but could also contain in good conditions.
 He scored 34,994 First Class runs at 33.26 with a highest score of 198, and took 1171 wickets with a best analysis of 8.41.
 His close to the wicket catching ability resulted in 813 catches.
 Most cricket historians agree that his 22 test match record should have been many more.